dankegel/obi/README.md

 obi stop
 # Stop the application on the host machines listed under the room named room
 obi stop room
+# Forcefully stop the application on remote hosts for the room named room
+obi stop room -f
 ```

 ### obi build [room-name]